 There are also additional questions in relation to wider protection measures: do they address the key impacts of Covid-19 sufficiently?
 Is protection tailored to address the specific needs of particularly vulnerable populations such as women, children or minorities?
 Can they be accessed by all workers without discrimination?
 What are the practical difficulties in implementing them?

-A research team from the Keele University led by Prof. Tomoya Obokata, who is also a UN Special Rapporteur on Contemporary Forms of Slavery, in collaboration with Minority Rights Group International, aims to answer these questions and identify good practice in protecting workers and people affected by modern slavery.
+A research team from the Keele University led by Prof. Tomoya Obokata, who is also a UN Special Rapporteur on Contemporary Forms of Slavery, in collaboration with Minority Rights Group International, has examined these questions and identified good practice in protecting workers and people affected by modern slavery.

-The team is conducting research on the key socio-economic impacts of the pandemic on modern slavery.
-It will then assess the appropriateness and effectiveness of measures designed to protect workers and people affected by modern slavery, including identifying examples of good practice.
+The team is conducted research on the key socio-economic impacts of the pandemic on modern slavery.
+It then assessed the appropriateness and effectiveness of measures designed to protect workers and people affected by modern slavery, including identifying examples of good practice.

-The team is employing desktop research of materials already available in public domain, such as reports and literature published by scholars, governments, NGOs, international organisations and other stakeholders, complemented by virtual interviews with stakeholders from around the world, allowing the team to triangulate and verify desktop research.
+The team carried out desktop research of materials already available in public domain, such as reports and literature published by scholars, governments, NGOs, international organisations and other stakeholders, complemented by virtual interviews with stakeholders from around the world, allowing the team to triangulate and verify desktop research.

-In line with Modern Slavery and Human Right’s Policy and Evidence Centre’s focus on practical impact, the project aims to provide practical recommendations to be taken up by governments, business, civil society and international organisations.
+In line with Modern Slavery and Human Right’s Policy and Evidence Centre’s focus on practical impact, the research provides practical recommendations to be taken up by governments, business, civil society and international organisations.

-In order to promote a human rights centred approach, the team will create "Guiding principles on actions against modern slavery during the state of emergency", containing important human rights norms and principles to be upheld by governmental and non-governmental actors during similar future crises.
+In order to promote a human rights centred approach, the team created "Guiding principles on actions against modern slavery during the state of emergency", containing important human rights norms and principles to be upheld by governmental and non-governmental actors during similar future crises.